ACE Mentor Program Mission Statement

 - Submit two recommendations, one must be from faculty, the other recommendation is at your discretion.

 - Participate in a peer led interview

-- Application will be available starting March 11, 2019.
-If selected, interviews will take place during April 2019.
+- Application will be available starting March 13, 2020 and will close April 12, 2020.
+If selected, interviews will take place at the end of April, early May.

-- All hired ACE Mentors are expected to attend 2 day mandatory training the week before the start of Fall 2019 semester.
+- All hired ACE Mentors are expected to attend a 2 day mandatory training the week before classes begin in the Fall 2020 semester.